YasminFaghir/MICB475_24W1_Team_10/Proposal Outline- ROUGH.md

 # Proposal Outline
-## Research Question: What are the key environmental drivers of microbial composition in wetlands and their impact on microbial diversity?
+## Research Question: How can microbial taxa in wetlands predict specific abiotic variables in the environment?

 ## Experimental Aims
 1.Wetlands Are Biodiversity Hotspots